 For questions about specific concentrations or to arrange a tour, please contact the program advisor/coordinator for your area of interest.
 Please visit the web page for Graduate Program Advisors.

 Studio Art Graduate Handbook: Download the Studio Art Graduate Handbook as a PDF, portable document format: Studio Art Graduate Handbook, 2020–2021.
-Fillable versions of all departmental forms included in this handbook are available to currently enrolled students on the CVAD Forms Library website, Studio Art Graduate Handbook—Fillable, by using valid UNT credentials, your EUID and password.
+Fillable versions of all departmental forms included in this handbook are available to currently enrolled students through the CVAD Forms and Resources website's Studio Art Forms Library by using valid UNT credentials, your EUID and password: Studio Art Graduate Handbook—Fillable.

 Follow the Application Steps

 Complete both of the following steps in advance of the annual deadline.

 A. Apply through the UNT Toulouse Graduate School by using the Apply Texas website.

 B. Submit the application fee and your official transcripts from all schools attended to the Toulouse Graduate School.

 Note: If the minimum GPA requirements are met, the packet will be forwarded to our department for review.
 You must meet the admission requirements of the UNT Toulouse Graduate School, including a minimum GPA of 3.0 on a bachelor’s degree if applying without a master’s degree.

 After being accepted by the UNT Toulouse Graduate School, your application packet will be sent to the Department of Studio Art for further review.

 Important Note: Admission to the M.F.A.
 Program in Studio Art — any concentration — is not guaranteed because you are accepted by the Toulouse Graduate School.
 Admission to the graduate program in studio art is competitive and not determined by any single criterion but on the decision by the faculty members in the department based on all the materials and information submitted.